Accessing API of data.gov.gr

 Requesting an API Key

-Using API
+Using the API

-- Using API with R
+• Using the API with R

 base = "https://data.gov.gr/api/v1/query/sailing_traffic"